pbldmngz/pbldmngz/README.md

 ### This is me (last edition)

+- 📠 Created an algorithm to send files from a computer with no wired or wireless options available to your local PC
 - 👻 Created a Pokemon API consumer app in typescript just to have it as portfolio (most of my real projects are private repositories)
 - 👹 Added electron to my toolbox (doing some Electron + React + Flask projects)
-- 🧠 Solved a quite complicated task for an interview using nodes and links, created a way to visualize data by dates, order and time extension.
+- 🧠 Solved a quite complicated task for an interview using nodes and links, created a way to visualize data by dates, order and time extension
 - 🌱 Resurected my codewars repository and added it to my pins

 ---